-Each school year, Cool Culture distributes 50,000 paper passes to allow families to visit local museums for free.
+At the beginning of every school year, Cool Culture distributes 50,000 paper passes to allow families to visit local museums for free.
 As staff, we knew there was a demand for a mobile pass from parents.
 We also knew that a digital prototype could help museums better understand the patterns of Cool Culture family visits.

 Cool Culture was able to tackle this challenge through the Digital Prototype Opportunity.
 This award, an initiative led by the Blue Ridge Foundation, now Blue Ridge Labs @ Robinhood, provided four weeks of time from ThoughtWorks developers and designers.
 Out of 120 applicants, Cool Culture was one of two organizations selected for the award, which was valued at over $300,000.

 ThoughtWorks donated four weeks of staff time, including a PM, two developers and one UI designer, to work on the project.
 To create a product in just a month, we kept to a tight schedule with a few reach goals.
 I was responsible for organizing UX tasks, including developing workshops and testing throughout the build.

 - – Participatory design

 We actively sought out parents to understand why they took their children to museums and the inconveniences they faced.
 They were happy to share their thoughts:

 “At a glance, I want to easily view museum options and understand which one suits my needs.”

 “I want to look at the application and know the closest subways, hours of operation and special events.”